Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 Cisco IOS XE Release 2.1

-Dynamic VTIs provide efficiency in the use of IP addresses and provide secure connectivity.
+Dynamic VTIs enable efficient use of IP addresses and provide secure connectivity.
 Dynamic VTIs allow dynamically downloadable per-group and per-user policies to be configured on a RADIUS server.
-The per-group or per-user definition can be created using Xauth User or Unity group, or it can be derived from a certificate.
-Dynamic VTIs are standards based, so interoperability in a multiple-vendor environment is supported.
-IPsec dynamic VTIs allow you to create highly secure connectivity for remote access VPNs and can be combined with Cisco AVVID to deliver converged voice, video, and data over IP networks.
+IPsec dynamic VTIs allow you to create highly secure connectivity for remote access VPNs.
 The dynamic VTI simplifies VRF-aware IPsec deployment.
-The VRF is configured on the interface.

 Multi-SA for Dynamic VTIs